How to Clean a Mop – Cleaning and Sanitizing Your Mop Head

 If you would like to add cleaning to this step, add your favorite soap to the bucket.
 It should be said that while this will kill any bacteria that cannot tolerate high temperatures, it may not kill all bacteria that are on your mop.

-Chlorine bleach has long been known to be a very effective disinfectant and can be used to disinfect your mop.
+Chlorine bleach has long been known to be a very effective sanitizer and can be used to sanitize your mop.

-The process is very much like disinfecting your mop with boiling water, but you will have to use warm water in this case instead of hot water.
+The process is very much like sanitizing your mop with boiling water, but you will have to use warm water in this case instead of hot water.

 This is because adding chlorine bleach to hot water can create chlorine gas, which can be harmful when inhaled.